arietah8545/Independent-Study/entries/entry06-week6.md

 # Entry 6: Error

-## Mutliple Views
+## Multiple Views

 By asking my partner for help, I was able to learn how to create multiple views that connect to one another.
 All I had to do was add a new view from the ___, then <kbd>control</kbd> + drag from one view to the other.
 When I realized it was that simple, my face was like this:

 <img src="../images/06-wow.gif" style="width: 300px;" />

-In the beginning of the week, everything was working fine, and I was able to create my view, but I unexpectedly ran into an error making it impossible to load my files.
-This is the error I recieved, and it ocurred with any file I attempted to open:
+At the beginning of the week, everything was working fine, and I was able to create my view, but I unexpectedly ran into an error making it impossible to load my files.
+This is the error I received, and it occurred with any file I attempted to open:

 <img src="../images/06-error.png" style="width: 300px;" />